 It’s all in the mixing

 I did however have a color that was speaking to me!
-I used this formula for turning it into chalk paint that I found a while back on Pinterest (I have tried many, so I’m not sure exactly who to give credit for it, but I have it save on my iPad in notes without any info…sorry).
-One thing that I have found to be quite beneficial if you chose this route is use sift plaster of paris, warm water and whisk well before adding them to paint.
-Don’t stir paint too vigorously as to add air when adding together, bubbles and foam are not good with paint, js.
+Obviously, I would have to use a formula to turn it into chalk paint.
+I found this one a while back on Pinterest (I have tried many, so I’m not sure exactly who to give credit for it, but I have it save on my iPad in notes without any info…sorry).
+One thing that I have found to be quite beneficial, if you chose this route, use sift for the plaster of paris, warm water and whisk well before adding them to paint.
+Don’t stir paint too vigorously. it will add air when blending together with the paint.
+Bubbles and foam are not good with paint, js.

 Distress – less mess – don’t stress